Battle of Roliça: Background

-On 30 July 1808, General Wellesley remet Admiral Cotton's convoy with Wellesley's troops at Mondego bay.
+On 30 July 1808, General Wellesley rendezvoused with Admiral Charles Cotton's convoy with Wellesley's troops at Mondego bay.
 Wellesley chose this as his landing point because students from Coimbra University had seized the fort making this a safer landing than any place nearer Lisbon.
-The disembarking of Wellesley's original 9,000 troops and supplies with the 5,000 they met off Portugal lasted from 1 to 8 August.
+The disembarking of Wellesley's original 16,000 troops and supplies with the 6,000 they met off Portugal lasted from 1 to 8 August.
 Some landing craft capsized in the rough surf making the first British casualties in the Peninsula victims of drowning.

 The army marched off on the 10th on the hot and sandy 12 mi march to Leiria.
 Wellesley arrived on the 11th and soon argued with General Bernardim Freire de Andrade, the commander of 6,000 Portuguese troops, about supplies and the best route to Lisbon.
 The result had Wellesley taking his preferred route, close to the sea and his supplies, with 1,700 of the Portuguese under the command of Colonel Nicholas Trant, a British officer in service with the Portuguese Army.

-The army then began its march toward Lisbon following a force of the French army.
-The French were under the command of General Delaborde.
-These troops had been sent by Junot to harass and hold the British while he brought his larger army into position to oppose the Anglo-Portuguese forces.
+The Anglo-Portuguese force then began its march toward Lisbon following the French troops under the command of General Delaborde, who had been sent by Junot to harass and hold the British while he brought his larger army into position.

 By 14 August the British reached Alcobaça and moved on to Óbidos.
-Here the British vanguard, consisting of riflemen from 5th/60th and 95th Rifles, met pickets and the rearguard of the French forces.
+Here the British vanguard, consisting of riflemen from the 5th/60th and 95th Rifles, met pickets and the rearguard of the French forces.
 The 4,000 French were outnumbered approximately four to one.

 Composition of forces

 British

-The Anglo-Portuguese were formed in six brigades under Major General Hill, Major General Ferguson, Brigadier General Nightingall, Brigadier General Bowes, Brigadier General Catlin Craufurd, and Brigadier General Fane with the Portuguese under Trant.
+The Anglo-Portuguese were formed in six brigades under Major General Rowland Hill, Major General Ronald Craufurd Ferguson, Brigadier General Miles Nightingall, Brigadier General Barnard Foord Bowes, Brigadier General Catlin Craufurd, and Brigadier General Henry Fane with the Portuguese under Trant.
 Trant with the Portuguese and 50 cavalry formed the right and were to turn the French left.
-Fergusson and Bowes with three companies of riflemen and some light artillery were to force the French right and hold against the possible arrival of French troops under Loison.
+Ferguson and Bowes with three companies of riflemen and some light artillery were to force the French right and hold against the possible arrival of French troops under Loison.
 Hill, Nightingall, Craufurd, Fane with the remaining Portuguese, and the rest of the guns and cavalry were to push the centre.
 British forces involved in the battle included: